 Make the hotel feel special, and not like another property in your long list of pitch messages.
 Why do you specifically want to work with them?
 Why are you traveling to their area?
 What angle will you be covering that they can benefit from?
 A few ideas are to see if there are any new updates to the hotel, a recent renovation, or spa services.
 Another great way to start branching out is to work within your region and share that it’s an easy drive from your city for a weekend getaway.
 Having a great angle helps to really sell yourself more easily.

 Who Are You?

 This should include your name and your blog name.
-Also include here where you’re located and examples of your reach that you want to highlight.
+Don’t forget to include where you’re located and examples of your reach that you want to highlight.
 (Example: high Instagram numbers/engagement, monthly pageviews, etc.).
-Also this is a great time to share anything unique about your blog.
+Also, this is a great time to share anything unique about your blog.
 Do you share family content and want to highlight the family-friendly activities at this hotel?
-These are important things to include.
+These are essential things to include.